iggy-smart/voice-alt/female-voice-en.md

 +L: https://www.youtube.com/watch?v=Y9pKZt7R1Dk

-Types of vocal onsets (from singing):
+TODO move this to another place Z's video is enough Types of vocal onsets (from singing):
 1. Glottal onset.
 A glottal onset occurs when the vocal folds come together abruptly, creating a hard or sharp attack.
 This can create a harsh or abrupt sound, and is common in certain styles of singing, such as punk or hard rock.
 2. Smooth onset.
 A smooth onset occurs when the vocal folds come together gradually, creating a gentle or soft attack.
 This can create a more fluid or natural sound, and is common in many styles of singing.